 Disables cron jobs to run from server level, and removes

-define( 'DISABLE_WP_CRON', 'true' ); from your config.php-file.
+define( 'DISABLE_WP_CRON', 'true' ); from your config’s php-file.
 This will not remove or disable the cron job from your Control Panel Cron job overview, so that has to be done manually.

 Control cache time

-Default cache time for both Full-Page Cache and browser cache is 600 seconds (10 minutes), which is the Servebolt best practise.
-The recommended cache time ensures that dynamic content will refresh within 10 minutes and help with scale when you need it, and is generally safe for all website configurations.
+The default cache time for both Full-Page Cache and browser cache is 600 seconds (10 minutes), which is the Servebolt best practice.
+The recommended cache time ensures that dynamic content will refresh within 10 minutes help with scale when you need it, and is generally safe for all website configurations.

 Control the server-side Full-Page cache time